The Verdict Is Out on “The Idol,” and It’s Not So Pretty

 How 2023’s most anticipated TV show tanked the hype (and eventually, the premiere)

-Trigger warning: this recap of the controversy surrounding “The Idol” contains mentions of graphic sexual activities.
+Trigger warning: this recap of the controversy surrounding “The Idol” contains mentions of graphic sexual activities

-A little less than a year ago, the world was treated to a sneak peek into The Idol.
+A little less than a year ago, the world was treated to a sneak peek of The Idol.
 The six-part series promised to show the dark sides of Hollywood show business: power, drugs, sex and betrayal.
 The enigmatic trailer had everyone on their toes, especially with the star-studded cast made up of industry veterans, fresh-faced newcomers and a beloved K-pop star.
 But in 10 months, The Idol slowly turned into an internal mess as cast and characters got written out, crew members were replaced, scenes were re-shot and millions of dollars went down the drain.
 All this with Abel “The Weeknd” Tesfaye and Euphoria’s Sam Levinson leading the way.

 RELATED: Ali Wong and Steven Yeun Bring Prime Rage in “BEEF”